-All property, plant and equipment are presented at acquisition or production cost, or the value attributed to the asset in the event that it was acquired as part of a business combination.
+Property, plant and equipment are carried at acquisition price or production cost, or at the value attributed to the asset if it is acquired as part of a business combination.

-The financial cost for the technical installation projects until the asset is ready to be brought into use, form part of property, plant and equipment.
+Financial costs relating to financing for plant projects during the plant construction period to the date the asset is ready for use form part of property, plant and equipment.
 Renewal, extension or improvement costs are capitalised as an increase in the asset's value only when its capacity, productivity or useful life increases.